Reception baseline assessment for 4-year-olds

 If your child is starting primary school in England, then they'll be having an official assessment in the first 6 weeks of term.
 It's called the Reception Baseline Assessment (RBA) and it's now compulsory in all English schools.
-But don't worry: your child probably won't even know it's happening, and the results are used to measure their school's progress, not judge your child.
+But don't worry: your child probably won't even know it's happening, and the results are used as guidance to measure their school's progress, not judge your child.

 What if my child's at primary school in Northern Ireland?
 There's no testing in Year One.